 Bringing Canadian Arts to Cervantino

-In 2019, Canada will be the Guest Country at the Festival Internacional Cervantino—one of the largest performing arts festivals in the world.
-From October 9 to 27, the festival will showcase Canada’s vibrant and diverse arts sector on the stages and streets of Guanajuato, Mexico.
+In 2019, Canada was the guest country at the Festival Internacional Cervantino—one of the largest performing arts festivals in the world.
+From October 9 to 27, the festival showcased Canada’s vibrant and diverse arts sector on the stages and streets of Guanajuato, Mexico.

 Festival Internacional Cervantino